Writing, Organizing, & Creative Arts

 Bernie refuses to discuss war, peace, civil rights or the Middle East.
 This is not OK.

 “If you’re not careful, the newspapers will have you hating the people who are being oppressed, and loving the people who are doing the oppressing.”

 “Bernie has baggage.
 He supports a trillion dollar boondoggle, the F-35 fighter/bomber, which cannot even match the performance of the previous bomber costing 80% less.
 (The definition of profiteering.)
 He is also supportive of drone strikes which are known to kill an average of fifty innocents per strike.
 He condones illegal settlement-building and attacks on Gaza by the IDF.”

 “There comes a time when silence is betrayal.”

 ― Martin Luther King Jr.

-“Bernie Sanders, George Bush, Barack Obama, Dick Cheney, Hillary Clinton, George W. Bush, Bill Clinton, Ronnie Reagan, Elizabeth Warren and the rest of the Millionaires Club agree on continued aggression abroad to enhance the corporate bottom line.”
+“Bernie Sanders, George Bush, Barack Obama, Dick Cheney, Hillary Clinton, George W. Bush, Bill Clinton, Ronnie Reagan, Elizabeth Warren and the rest of the Millionaires Club agree on continued aggression abroad for the corporate bottom line.”

 Supporting the status quo is the OPPOSITE of progressive.
 His positions on Gaza, U. S. Wars of Choice and munitions profiteering are right-leaning conservative options for maintaining the status quo.
 This is not acceptable.